G-Core/gcore-videoplayer-js/packages/player/docs/api/player.bigmutebutton.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Displays a big mute button over the video when it's muted.
+`PLUGIN` that displays a big mute button over the video when it's muted.
 Once pressed, it unmutes the video.

 **Signature:**